-We have a historic issue of racism in the UK...
+We have an issue of racial inequality in the UK...

-...and wealth and jobs are just some of the ways in which racial inequality is expressed.
+...and money and jobs are just some of the ways it is revealed.

 White British workers earn an average of 3.8% more than other groups, and the gap rises to 20% for some ethnicities.